alechash/scripture-spotlight/README.md

 You can enter spotlight using <kbd>Command</kbd>+<kbd>Space</kbd> and enter "Open a Bible Verse."
 You can add a quick key in spotlight to this such as "bible" or "scr."

-### Support

-You can support the development of the project by creating issues, pull requests, or if you want to support the cost of the Apple Developer Account, you can GitHub Sponsor me.